 None of the above take your fancy?
 Here's another option to consider.

 The EOS 77D is a slightly more advanced beginner DSLR, and it provides a few extra treats for those who feel they may outgrow more basic models before long.
 While we weren't too excited about it at the time of its release, the fact that it's spent some time on the market now means it can be bought for a much more agreeable price tag.
 On top of the EOS Rebel T7i / EOS 800D's foundation, there's a top-plate LCD screen that gives you shooting options at a glance, as well as two control dials to make adjusting options faster.
 You also get some extras on the inside such as bulb and interval timers.
-If you can stretch to the EOS 80D (see no.4) that sits just above it, even better – otherwise, this would be a slightly more capable option than its more basic siblings.
+If you can stretch to the EOS 80D (see no.4) that sits just above it, that's likely the better choice – otherwise, this would be a slightly more capable option than its more basic siblings.

 - Read our in-depth Canon EOS 77D review